sbrl/skyliner/README.md

  - `ends`: string\[\] - A list of strings naming the rule names this block is responsible for ending.
 If specified, if this block is picked and the item on the top of the stack matches anything in this list and the depth (after applying any changes described above) is the same as that of the item on the top of the stack, it will be removed.

 Only `regex` is required.

+### TODO
+This is a todo list of languages support for which support is planned.
+Feel free to pick any of these up after checking for an existing pull request.
+Don't feel limited to this list either - pull requests for other languages are also welcome.

+ - html (for now use `xml` and make sure you close self-closing elements `<xml_style />`, because doing HTML will be very hard otherwise)
+ - java
+ - wren
+ - ruby
+ - prolog
+ - python
+ - sql?
+ - asm?
+ - wasm?

+## Contributing
+Contributions are very welcome - both issues and pull requests!
+Please mention in your pull request that you release your work under the MPL-2.0 (see below).

+If you're feeling that way inclined, the sponsor button at the top of the page (if you're on GitHub) will take you to my Liberapay profile if you'd like to donate to say an extra thank you :-)

+## License
+Skyliner is released under the Mozilla Public License 2.0.
+The full license text is included in the `LICENSE` file in this repository.
+Tldr legal have a [great summary](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)) of the license if you're interested.